oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 Sub-device management
 ---------------------

-A Sysman handle cannot be created for a sub-device - ${t}SysmanGet() will return error ${X}_RESULT_ERROR_UNSUPPORTED if a device handle for a sub-device is passed to this function.
+A Sysman handle cannot be created for a sub-device - ::${t}SysmanGet() will return error
+::${X}_RESULT_ERROR_INVALID_ARGUMENT if a device handle for a sub-device is passed to this function.
 Instead, the enumerator for device components will return a list of components that are located in each sub-device.
 Properties for each component will indicate in which sub-device it is located.
-If software wishing to manage components in only one sub-device should filter the enumerated components using the sub-device ID (see ${x}_device_properties_t.subdeviceId).
+If software wishing to manage components in only one sub-device should filter the enumerated components using the sub-device ID (see ::${x}_device_properties_t.subdeviceId).

 The figure below shows the frequency components that will be enumerated on a device with two sub-devices where each sub-device has a GPU and device memory frequency control:

 .. image:: ../../../images/tools_sysman_freq_subdevices.png